Title

 The Minimum Speed of Broadband Connections law in the Philippines requires service providers to specify the minimum speed and service reliability of their broadband/internet connections, promoting fair competition and consumer protection in the telecommunications market.
 Failure to comply may result in administrative cases filed by the National Telecommunications Commission.

-Broadband service providers must specify the minimum broadband/internet connection speed, service reliability, and the service rates in their offers to consumers/subscribers/users through advertisements, flyers, brochures, service level agreements, and service agreements.
+They must specify the minimum broadband/internet connection speed, minimum service reliability, and the service rates in advertisements, flyers, brochures, and service level/service agreements.

-Service reliability is measured over a period of one (1) month and calculated as: (Hours in a day x Days in a month) minus (Time internet connection speed is below minimum) divided by (Hours in a day x Days in a month).
+Service Reliability is measured over a period of one (1) month and calculated as: (Hours in a day × Days in a month − Time internet connection speed is below minimum) ÷ (Hours in a day × Days in a month).

-The NTC shall file an appropriate administrative case against the broadband service provider who fails to comply with this Order.
+The Commission shall file appropriate administrative case against the broadband service provider.

-Any circular, order, memoranda, or parts thereof inconsistent with this Order are deemed repealed or amended accordingly.
+Any circular, order, memorandum, or parts thereof inconsistent with the MO are deemed repealed or amended accordingly.

 Analyze Cases Smarter, Faster